-The Chairman of the Audit and Compliance Committee receives an additional annual retainer of \$8,500 and the Chairmen of the Nomination and Compensation Committee, Risk Policy and Assessment Committee, and Finance and Business Committee (formerly the Assets and

-Liabilities Committee), each receives an additional annual retainer of \$5,000.
+The Chairman of the Audit and Compliance Committee receives an additional annual retainer of \$8,500 and the Chairmen of each of the Nomination and Compensation Committee, Risk Policy and Assessment Committee, and Finance and Business Committee each receives an additional annual retainer of \$5,000.
 The non-Chairman members of the Audit and Compliance Committee receive an additional annual retainer of \$3,000.

-The aggregate amount of cash compensation paid by the Bank during the year ended December 31, 2014 to the directors of the Bank as a group for their services as directors was \$1,134,875.
+The aggregate amount of cash compensation paid by the Bank during the year ended December 31, 2016 to the directors of the Bank as a group for their services as directors was \$879.512.

-As approved by the Board of Directors on December 9, 2014, each non-employee director of the Bank receives an annual equity compensation of 6,000 restricted shares and the Chairman of the Board receives an annual equity compensation of 9,000 restricted shares, granted once a year under the 2008 Plan.
+As approved by the Board of Directors on December 9, 2014, each non-employee director of the Bank receives an annual equity compensation of 6,000 restricted shares and the Chairman of the Board receives an annual equity compensation of 9,000 restricted shares, granted once a year under the 2015 Plan.

-The aggregate number of restricted shares awarded during the year ended December 31, 2014, to non-employee directors of the Bank as a group under the 2008 Plan was 28,500 class E shares.
-As of December 31, 2014, the total cost for these restricted shares amounted to \$862,125 of which \$139,711 was registered during 2014, and the remaining compensation cost of \$722,414 for these restricted shares will be charged against income over a period of 2.54 years.
+During the fiscal year ended December 31, 2016, the aggregate number of restricted shares awarded to non-employee directors of the Bank as a group under the 2015 Plan was 57,000 Class E shares.
+These restricted shares vest 35% on the first and second anniversary of the award date, and 30% on the third anniversary of the award date.
+As of December 31, 2016, the total cost for these restricted shares amounted to \$1,375,980, of which \$617,306 was registered during 2016, and the remaining compensation cost of \$758,674 for these restricted shares will be charged against income over a period of 2.3 years.